Corporate election: Election is primarily corporate

-New Testament theologian Ben Witherington remarks that apart from the word election (eklektos) occasionally being used to apply to the king in the Old Testament, election in the Old Testament is predominantly applied corporately to a people, not to individuals.
+New Testament theologian Ben Witherington remarks that apart from the word "election" (eklektos) occasionally being used to apply to the king in the Old Testament, election in the Old Testament is predominantly applied corporately to people, not to individuals.
 The Hebrew word for "elect" (bahir) is normally used in the plural, and thus refers collectively of Israel.
 While there are times in Scripture where God chooses individuals for a specific historical task or purpose (e.g. Cyrus in Isaiah 45:1), these are passages that have nothing to do with God deciding who will be saved, thus, they are of no relevance to this topic.
-The corporate concept of election in the Old Testament is the context which one must view the references to election in the New Testament.
+The corporate concept of election in the Old Testament is the context and microscope through which the references to election in the New Testament must be viewed.

 Professor William Klein concluded that the New Testament writers "address salvific election in primarily, if not exclusively, corporate terms.
 In other words, God has chosen an elect body to save."
 The elect are identified corporately as: "the body of Christ" (Ephesians 4:12; cf. 1:22-23; 2:16; 3:6; 5:23, 30), "members of God's household" (Ephesians 2:19), "a chosen race, a royal priesthood, a holy nation, a people for his own possession" (1 Peter 2:9; cf. 2:10).
 Thus, election is primarily corporate and only embraces individuals (secondarily) who identify and associate themselves with the body of Christ, the church—God's new covenant community.

 New Testament scholar Brian Abasciano says that the Bible's teaching regarding "corporate election unto salvation is even more nuanced than simply saying that the group is elected primarily and the individual secondarily."